vu-rdm-tech/yoda-vu-nl/what-is-yoda/grant-info.md

 - Our data is Reusable as per its explicit license that is part of the metadata.
 ```

 ## Can you provide details on your data repository?
-Is it FAIR?
 ```
 Yoda is Utrecht University's institutional research data repository.
 It is registered as such with re3data.org.
 Yoda complies with Utrecht University's Information Security policy for data classified as public, internal use or sensitive.

 Yoda facilitates collaboration on data during research, archiving of data during and after research and publication of research data.